-Throughout this project I have got to learn data analysis using STATA and I have also been able to be exposed to Flow cytometry because of the interest I had in this.
-I have therefore become part of the Lymphoma Diagnostics by use of Flow Cytometry team here in Botswana.
-I have also been awarded an opportunity to further this knowledge at the Ragon Institute where I would train on more Immunological techniques.
+Throughout this project, Phinius got to learn data analysis using STATA and was also exposed to Flow cytometry because of the interest she had in it.
+She subsequently became part of the Lymphoma Diagnostics by use of Flow Cytometry Team in Botswana.
+She was also awarded an opportunity to further this knowledge at the Ragon Institute, USA, for training on more Immunological techniques.

-In this project I have been able to learn extensively the use the 7500 Real Time PCR System.
-I have also learnt DNA sequencing through the use of the Genetic Analyzer 3130xl.
-Throughout my internship I have also learnt abstract submission and improved a lot on my presentation skills.
+In this project, Phinius was able to learn how to efficiently use the 7500 Real Time PCR System.
+She also learnt DNA sequencing through the use of the Genetic Analyzer 3130xl.

 Furthermore, throughout her SANTHE internship, she received training on abstract submission and presentation skills.